Abarim Publications' online Biblical Hebrew Dictionary

 - The adjective דוה (daweh), meaning faint (Lamentations 1:13) or unwell, menstruous (Leviticus 15:33, Isaiah 30:22).

 - The masculine noun מדוה (madweh), meaning disease (Deuteronomy 7:15 and 28:60 only).
-Note that this noun is identical to the noun מדוה (madweh), meaning garment, from the root מדה (mdh)
+Note that this noun is identical to the noun מדוה (madweh), meaning garment (a flowing robe?), from the root מדה (mdh)

 - The adjective דוי (dawway), meaning faint (Isaiah 1:5, Jeremiah 8:18 and Lamentations 1:22 only).